rrobinn/academic-kickstart/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
+I'm a data scientist and statistician working at Princeton's [Human Diversity Lab](https://hudl.princeton.edu/).
+I manage and wrangle data, and provide stats consultations for the [TransYouth Project](https://hudl.princeton.edu/research-0).

-I'm in the final stretch of my Ph.D. at the University of Minnesota's Institute of Child Development.
+I'm also in the final stretch of my Ph.D. at the University of Minnesota's Institute of Child Development.
 My research interests include  <b>brain and behavioral development</b>, <b>visual attention</b>, and <b>quantitative psychology</b>.

-I fell in love with research at Brown University, where I did my honors thesis on the different cognitive processes that impact how we make moral decisions.
+I fell in love with research at Brown University, where I did my honors thesis on the different cognitive processes that impact how we make  decisions.
 During my senior year I discovered the world of infant attention, and become obsessed with figuring out how babies learn to make sense of the visually crazy world.
 That led me to a stint at Emory University where I studied how differences in visual attention impact social and cognitive development in infants later diagnosed with autism, and finally to the U of M where I am now finishing my doctorate.

-I am currently pursuing data science and quantitative research opportunities.
 {{% staticref "files/cv.pdf" %}}Download my CV{{% /staticref %}}, and {{% staticref "files/resume.pdf" %}}my resume{{% /staticref %}}.